gem/oq-engine/doc/oq-commands.md

 plotting commands
 ------------------

 The engine provides several plotting commands.
 They are all experimental and subject to change.
+They will always be.
 The official away to plot the engine results is by using the QGIS plugin.
-Still, the `oq plot` commands are useful for debugging purpose.
+Still, the `oq` plotting commands are useful for debugging purpose.
 Here I will describe only the `plot_assets` command, which allows to plot the exposure used in a calculation together with the hazard sites:

 ```bash
 $ oq help plot_assets